igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 In addition to code *checkers*, there are also code *formatters*.
 Examples for these are [black](https://black.readthedocs.io/en/stable/index.html) or [autoflake8](https://github.com/fsouza/autoflake8).
-Many people love these tools and I've had heated discussions regarding their usefulness.
+Many people love these tools, and I've had heated discussions regarding their usefulness.
 Personally, I find that part of code formatting is a matter of expressing intent and something where I try to make conscious decisions.
 Such a decision may be that I want to *not* follow the style guide in some place in order to more clearly express what I'm doing.
 Assuming that others who work in the same code base do the same, I don't want someone else to obscure these intentional breaks with style guides.